-Kim Parsons, author of The Yoga Kitchen shares three antioxidant-rich recipes that will ensure you get your daily dose of vitamins at breakfast, lunch and dinner...
+Kim Parsons, author of The Yoga Kitchen shares three antioxidant-rich recipes, featuring foods high in Vitamin C, that will ensure you get your daily dose of vitamins at breakfast, lunch and dinner...

 Ingredients (serves 2):